lllllllillllllillll/DweebUI/README.md

 # DweebUI
-DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.
+DweebUI is a web interface for managing Docker, with a zero-config dashboard for controlling and monitoring your containers.

 Alpha v0.20 ( :fire: Experimental :fire: )